 With aging, both egg production and the nutritional needs of the birds decrease.
 In order to optimize costs, lower concentration of crude protein and amino acid, but higher amount of calcium should be included in the ration.

 To prevent fattening, energy or fat/oil supplementation needs to be reduced.
 The proper ratio of nutrients must also be closely monitored during this period.
-Layer II should be fed as long as the production is over 80%, layer III would be recommended over 70% production, and at the end layer IV could be used.
+Breeder II should be fed until the end of the production.